rational-agents/lol_api/README.md

 Documenation
 ---
-The following documentation describes how to navigate the following routes:
+The following documentation describes how to navigate the following routes of this api:
 * host/**Comedian**/..
 * host/**Comedians**/..
 * host/**Club**/..